 Visual Studio Team Service support for .NET Core 2.1 will come at RTM.

 You can see complete details of the release in the .NET Core 2.1 Preview 1 release notes.
-Known issues and workarounds are included in the releases notes.
+Known issues and workarounds are included in the release notes.

 Let’s look at the many improvements that are part of the .NET Core 2.1 Preview 1 release.
 As big a release as .NET Core 2.0 was, you should find multiple improvements that will want to make you upgrade.